 Jörmungandr (your-moon-gahn-dr)

 This collection of Norse myths, folktales, and folklore about the terrifying Snake Jörmungandr is fascinating to read through (pronounced “your-moon-gahn-dr”).
 Jörmungandr, also called the Midgard Serpent, was believed to be so strong that he might devour the entire planet.
-Let us look at the tales that surround this beast and address Jörmungandr’s unique mythology, folklore, and fascinating legends.
+Let us take a look below at interesting tales that surround this beast and address Jörmungandr’s unique mythology, folklore, and fascinating legends.

 Jörmungandr was among the three offspring of the deity Loki and the giant Angrboda, according to Norse mythology.
 Whenever the gods discovered his presence, they were horrified by his power and threw him into the sea, where he grew to massive proportions.
 According to the story, Jörmungandr would rise from the sea and slay Thor in the last battle known as Ragnarok.